Hidden Tourist Gems in Israel

 - Avshalom Stalactite Cave - Walk through a magical chamber beneath the ground where stalactites form mysterious shapes and stalagmites rise from the cave floor like steeples.

-- Latrun - Famous historical battles have taken place at Latrun, but today it is home to Mini Israel, memorials, museums, and a unique Trappist Abbey.
+- Latrun - Famous historical battles have taken place at Latrun, but today it is home to Mini Israel, a Museum and Memorial for fallen soldiers, and a unique Trappist Abbey.

 Unusual Places in the Galilee and Golan